barkhaj/cv/readme.md

 ### Datawarehouse & Business Intelligence Specialist <img  align="left" src="https://static.thenounproject.com/png/3492039-200.png" width="50" height="50"/>
 Business Systems, IT @ [Royal Australasian College of Physicians](http://www.racp.edu.au/), Sydney, NSW _(2019 - Present)_ <br>
 -	First six months spent evaluating BI solutions and conducting proof of concepts to select technology for data acquisition automation, BI and reporting.
--	Led data warehouse development using the Microsoft Azure stack, includes Azure SQL database, data lake Gen 2, and Azure Data Factory.
+-	Led data warehouse development using the Microsoft Azure stack, includes Azure SQL database, data lake Gen 2, and ETL development using Azure Data Factory.
+The data warehouse sources include Microsoft SQL server, Azure SQL databases, MySQL, AWS Postgres RDS and Postgres databases, chat REST API, and flat files.
--	Conduct data requirements gathering and data modelling workshops for Power BI rollout to Finance STP, Education, Learning & Assessment teams.
 -	Design, model, develop and maintain a new SQL data warehouse from scratch.
 Includes dimensional modelling, creating, and generating ODS, dimensions and facts, and virtual datamarts.
--	The datawarehouse data sources include Microsoft SQL server, Azure SQL databases, MySQL, AWS Postgres RDS and Postgres databases, REST API, and flat files.
+- Conduct requirements gathering and data modelling workshops for Power BI rollout to Education, Learning & Assessment, and Finance STP teams.
--	Development of Power BI data models and reporting for Member Services, IT and Finance teams.
-Includes developing Power BI dataflows, and implementing row level security in dashboards.
+-	Development of Power BI data models and reporting for MyCPD2 and VLE2 applications, Member Services, IT and Finance teams.
+Includes developing Power BI dataflows, and implementing row level security.
 -	Database administration and support of legacy BI SQL servers.
-Includes migration of SQL 2014 to SQL Server 2019, for databases, SSIS packages and SSRS reports.
-Responsible for direct report, the lead DBA during the migration of SQL R2 2008 / 2012 servers.
+Includes migration of SQL 2008 R2 / 2014 to SQL Server 2019, for databases, SSIS packages and SSRS reports.
+Managed lead DBA during the data migration project.
--	Maintain Azure SQL ecosystem for the datawarehouse, including evaluation and proof of concept of new features, such as integrating with MS Customer Insights, using Power Automate, and using Power Apps.
+-	Maintain ecosystem for the Azure SQL datawarehouse, including evaluation and proof of concept of new features, such as integrating with MS Customer Insights, using Power Automate, and using Power Apps.
 - Power BI web service administration and support, including maintaining data gateways.
 Promoting and publishing dataflows, datasets, dashboards, and apps to managed workspaces.
 -	Being an active member of the data governance group, including evaluating, presenting and promoting information such as new Power BI features for problem scenarios at RACP.
 -	Participate, share knowledge, and present in regular BI hub meetings with the wider college BI community.<br><br>